 Most critical care mechanical ventilators have the capability to accurately measure and display PIP, PEEP, flow rate, and VT.
 The mechanical ventilator uses these measured values, along with a manual inspiratory breath hold and an expiratory breath hold, to calculate CS and Raw.
 Some ventilators may display the values using graphic waveforms.

-Rationale: Activation of the inspiratory pause (hold) on most ventilators automatically closes the inspiratory and expiratory valves at end inspiration.
+Rationale: Activation of the inspiratory pause (hold) on most ventilators automatically closes the inspiratory and expiratory valves at end inspiration ceasing airflow.
 The pressure falls from PIP to a lower Pplat.

 Keep Pplat below 30 cm H2O to avoid VILI.1,3

-Rationale: Gas trapped in alveoli at end expiration may cause auto-PEEP.
+Rationale: Gas trapped in alveoli may cause auto-PEEP.

 Cookies are used by this site.
 To decline or learn more, visit our cookies page.